lukemtang/Dota2-charades/README.md

 A WIP multiplayer browser-based guessing game with questions based upon the video game Dota 2 Dota 2 Charades is a browser based multiplayer game, where players will take it turns to draw various objects and names from the popular online video game Dota 2.

 <p>I intend to develop this project in stages.
-I firstly want to create a simple single player game, where a player has to guess the name of various dota 2-related sounds and pictures, which are reandomly chosen by the game.
+I firstly want to create a simple single player game, where a player has to guess the name of various dota 2-related sounds and pictures, which are randomly chosen by the game.
 This would still include a scoring system and a stopwatch.</p>
 <p>I would then like to extend this functionality to real time multiplayer; that is, players on different clients connect and play in a single lobby.
 At this point I will implement the drawing canvas to introduce other ways of scoring other than typing.</p>

-<p>After this, i intend to create an Android version of the game; I think the casual nature of the gameplay lends itself to being enjoyed on mobile device.</p>
+<p>After this, I intend to create an Android version of the game; I think the casual nature of the gameplay lends itself to being enjoyed on mobile devices.</p>

 This is expressed simply below: